 The analysis of tree species revealed that Acacia and Ficus were the most dominant genera, each represented by four species, followed by Terminalia with three species.
 Bauhinia, Dalbergia, Ixora, and Ziziphus each contributed two species.
 Fabaceae exhibited the highest species richness at the family level with 15 species, followed by Rubiaceae (5 species), Anacardiaceae and Moraceae (4 species each), while Combretaceae and Malvaceae Juss. were represented by three species each, and Rhamnaceae by two species.

-In the shrub category, the most dominant genus was Acacia, with four species, followed by Terminalia, represented by three species.
+Among the shrubs, most dominant genus was Acacia, with four species, followed by Terminalia, represented by three species.
 Other genera, including Bauhinia, Ixora, Pongamia, Senna, and Ziziphus, each contributed two species.
-Fabaceae is the dominant family of shrubs, having 18 species, whereas Rubiaceae has 5 species and Anacardiaceae with 3 species.
+Fabaceae is the most dominant family of shrubs with18 species, whereas Rubiaceae has 5 species and Anacardiaceae with 3 species.

 3.2 Density